-[article originally published in HowlRound, May 2, 2018.]
+[Original published in HowlRound, May 2, 2018.]
 Several coincidences align to admit me to design meetings, workshop readings, and rehearsal rooms for One Thousand Nights and One Day[OTNAOD], a musical based […]

-[article originally published in HowlRound, May 2, 2018.]
+[Original published in HowlRound, May 2, 2018.]

 Several coincidences align to admit me to design meetings, workshop readings, and rehearsal rooms for One Thousand Nights and One Day[OTNAOD], a musical based on Jason Grote’s play 1001, produced by Prospect Theater Company.
 Love for the people involved, the creative magic in rehearsal rooms, and the opportunity to spend time with the enchanting director Erin Ortman inspired me accept her invitation to observe her directorial philosophy in action.

 We first met when I attended a Lark Roundtable reading of Caridad Svich’s play Fuel in September 2017.
 I was equally fascinated by Svich’s new play and by her director.
 Ortman set the terms, made space for creativity, and allowed everyone to be creative in a limited amount of time.
 Her skills and energy in the room left an impression.